 In general, most events sponsored and supported by the Newhouse Center will tend to be approached as the culmination of a project rather than as a scheduled incident.
 Typically, these will involve collaboration with the fellows in residence and the use of Newhouse infrastructure to bring in others from within and well beyond the college to participate in and support the endeavor.
 To this end, projects in the most creative formats, promoting unusual conversations or unpredictable partnerships will be viewed with great enthusiasm and favor for Newhouse support.
 The community is encouraged to approach the Director or a member of the Advisory Committee with these ideas well in advance.

 Please contact our Program Coordinator with any questions.
-Our Research and Outreach Assistant is a recent Wellesley graduate who will go on to graduate school at Penn for the next academic year.
+Our Executive Assistant is a recent Wellesley graduate who is doing an post-graduate fellowship in France.
 Recent graduates may apply for this position by contacting the Program Coordinator.
 Students have become active participants in running the center: from creating posters, invitations, and flyers, to assisting with the courses, making arrangements for speakers, helping to host our visitors in a variety of ways, to doing research, managing calendars, interviewing, managing our social media, webpage, and our extensive media requirements.
 The center can no longer run without our student-power!
 Please see our student assistants’ profiles.
-A fair number will graduate at the end of this year so interested students may express their interest in becoming Newhouse Student Assistants by emailing firstname.lastname@example.org with their interests and experience with the above.
+All of our student assistant positions have now been filled for the 2017-2018 academic year.

 Some immediate opportunities at the Center include the collaborative interdisciplinary challenge; having your department or unit meeting hosted by the Center; integration of a Newhouse fellow into your teaching, research, or other campus activity; workshop or Atelier for Wellesley faculty or other faculty proposed by a Wellesley faculty member.